 Many people living in the U.S. like to use the I-601A waiver (if their case is suitable for this waiver) because they do not have to travel abroad and remain separated from their family or jobs for a long time while their unlawful presence waiver is being processed at the U.S. consulate.

-The main difference between the standard I-601 and the provisional I-601A application is that a person will usually file the I-601 application outside of the U.S. after their green card application has been denied for unlawful presence, while the I-601-A application is filed within the U.S. and before the green card application is filed at the Consulate.
+The main difference between the standard I-601 and the provisional I-601A application is that a person will usually file the I-601 application outside of the U.S. after their green card application has been denied for unlawful presence.
+The I-601-A application is filed within the U.S. and before the green card application is filed at the Consulate.

 People who entered the US illegally, who cannot prove legal entry, or valid legal status often have to apply for a green card at a consulate abroad.
 After the green card interview at the U.S. consulate, the green card application is denied for unlawful presence and they are told to file the I-601 waiver, and then have to remain outside the U.S. until the waiver application is approved.
 This can take many months and in some cases, years.

-This I-601 waiver can also be used to waive both the unlawful presence bar and criminal convictions.
+This I-601 waiver can also be used to waive both the unlawful presence bar, and other inadmissibility problems including criminal convictions or misrepresentation.

-As mentioned earlier, certain people can apply to for an I-601A waiver to avoid the 3 or 10 year unlawful presence bar while in the US and before traveling abroad for the green card interview at a U.S. consulate abroad.
-After the grant of the I-601A waiver, the rest of the green card application would be completed and the interview at the Consulate is scheduled.
+As mentioned earlier, you can apply to for an I-601A waiver to avoid the 3 or 10 year unlawful presence bar while in the US and before traveling abroad for the green card interview at a U.S. consulate abroad.
+After the grant of the I-601A waiver, we complete the rest of the green card application and the interview at the Consulate is scheduled.

-Some limitations of the I-601A waiver are that it only waives the unlawful presence bar, and cannot be used to waive criminal convictions and other grounds of inadmissibility.
-This means that if you have criminal convictions or have used fake or fraudulent documents for an immigration benefit or to enter the U.S., this waiver would not solve these problems.
+The I-601A waiver only waives the unlawful presence bar and cannot be used to waive criminal convictions and other grounds of inadmissibility.
+This waiver is not helpful if you have criminal convictions or have used fake or fraudulent documents for an immigration benefit or to enter the U.S.

 To waive unlawful presence for the I-601 or I-601A applications, you will need to prove to the immigration service that the U.S. citizen or Legal Permanent Resident spouse will suffer ‘extreme hardship’ if the waiver is not granted.
 The immigration service will look at certain things including health or medical conditions, financial, educational or other considerations.

 It depends on your own personal situation.
 Please remember that every case is different and that your immigration and criminal history also affect your case and what happens.
-It is important that you speak to an experienced and licensed immigration attorney before you decide which waiver you will need to file, and what you will be able to prove to the immigration service.
+It is important that you speak to an experienced and licensed immigration attorney before you decide which waiver you will need to file.
+We have helped many people with both waivers and would love to help you too.
+Contact us to discuss your case.

 Click edit button to change this text.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.
 Click edit button to change this text.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.